EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 The `quotes` table includes all the fields that identify a vehicle: year, make, model, body style and size.
 It also includes an `model_style_year_id` field which is an optional foreign key to another table.
 This FK points to the `model_style_years` table which contains specific vehicle models that our system can store explicitly.

 The idea of this is that, when a customer submits a request for a quote, if we have their vehicle registered in our database, then we can populate this foreign key and link the quote with the specific vehicle that it's quoting.
 If we don't have their vehicle registered, then we leave that field unpopulated.
 Either way, we can offer a quote.
-The only difference being the level or certainty of such quote.
+The only difference being the level or certainty of the quote.

 The records in the `model_style_years` table represent specific vechicles.
 That whole hierarchy works like this: A vehicle make (e.g. Honda, Toyota, etc in the `makes` table) has many models (e.g. Civic, Corolla, etc in the `models` table), each model has many styles (the `model_styles` table).
 Styles are combinations of body types (the `body_types` table) and sizes (the `sizes` table) (e.g. Mid-size Sedan, Compact Coupe, etc).
-And finally, each model style has many years (via the `model_style_years` table).
+And finally, each model style has many years in which they were being produced (via the `model_style_years` table).

 This model allows us very fine grained differentiation between vehicles.
 For example, we can have a "2008 Honda Civic Hatchback which is a Compact car" and also a "1990 Honda Civic Hatchback which is a Sub-compact".
 That is, same model, different year, size or body type.